-Figure 7.
+Figure 8.
 Recommended Environmentl Reserve Setback.

-- (ii) Additional Reserve and/or setback may be required by the County based on the recommendations of any engineering and/or geotechnical study requested by the County.
-In these cases, the amount of reserves required will be determined using the guidelines for Environmental Reserve width developed by Alberta Environment and Sustainable Resource Development. - (iii) Where Environmental Reserve Lands are not necessary to provide public access to the feature, the County shall, at the time of subdivision, consider the option of an Environmental Reserve Easement as provided for in the Municipal Government Act. - (f) School Reserves - (i) School Reserves shall be provided at the time of subdivision in accordance with agreements between the County and the relevant School Divisions. - (g) Conservation Reserves and Easements - (i) The County may consider proposals to designate future Conservation Areas.
+- (ii) Additional Reserve and/or setback may be required by the decision Authority based on the recommendations of any engineering and/or geotechnical study requested by the County.
+In these cases, the amount of reserves required will be determined using the guidelines for Environmental Reserve width developed by the province. - (iii) Where Environmental Reserve Lands are not necessary to provide public access to the feature, the Subdivision Authority shall, at the time of subdivision, consider the option of an Environmental Reserve Easement as provided for in the Municipal Government Act. - (f) School Reserves - (i) School Reserves shall be provided at the time of subdivision in accordance with agreements between the County and the relevant School Divisions. - (g) Conservation Reserves and Easements - (i) Subdivision and Development proposals may be required to designate Conservation Areas, consistent with the provisions of the County's Land Use Bylaw and provincial legislation. - (ii) At the discretion of the Subdivision Authority, the use of Conservation Easements may be considered as an alternative to traditional

-- (ii) At the discretion of the subdivision approving authority, the use of Conservation Easements may be considered as an alternative to traditional environmental reserve during the subdivision process.
+- environmental reserve during the subdivision process.
 The use and control of these features and areas shall be clearly stated in the easement agreement.
 Conservation easements are provided for under the Alberta Land Stewardship Act and the Land Stewardship Act. - (iii) A Conservation Easement may be considered to preserve significant natural features and areas that do not qualify as Environmental Reserve under the Municipal Government Act.
-The use and control of these features and areas shall be clearly stated in the easement agreement. - 5.11.2 The County of Vermilion River will conserve and protect significant cultural landscapes and environmentally sensitive ecological features for future generations. - (a) Spatial buffers or setbacks shall be maintained between uses that may be incompatible for any reason.
+The use and control of these features and areas shall be clearly stated in the easement agreement. - 5.11.2 Conserve and protect significant cultural landscapes and environmentally sensitive ecological features within the County for future generations. - (a) Spatial buffers or setbacks shall be maintained between uses that may be incompatible for any reason. - (b) Subdivision and Development within a designated sensitive or preservation area shall be consistent with the provisions within the County's Land Use Bylaw.